visgl/deck.gl/docs/developer-guide/loading-data.md

 ## Customize Data Loading Behavior

-All layers support a [loadOptions](/docs/api-reference/core/layer.md#loadoptions) prop that can be used to customize the behavior during loading and parsing.
+All layers support a [loadOptions](/docs/api-reference/core/layer.md#loadoptions) prop that can be used to customize loading and parsing.

 ### Example: Fetch data with credentials